a-soong/1701QCA-Assessment1/experiments/experiments.md

 ![Image](experiment5.png)

-(Insert a caption here)
+Fig. 6, the speed of the fan motor is fast as the BBC micro:bit is tilt.
+The more tilted the microbit it the faster the fan motor gets.
+When the micro:bit was flat, the fan did not spin.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I learnt that the value of the acceleration block can return a value larger than 1023, but this will not be the case under the effect of Gravity alone.
+Tilting the micro:bit fowards and backwards gave values between -1023 and 1023 on the Y axis.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as for a cooling fan that has to be at a certain angle.

 ### Experiment name ###